MatthewHepburn/FSM-Workbench/Client/README - BUILD INSTRUCTIONS.txt

 file is the json file you created directory is the name you want to use for the question directory endPageID is a unique UUID4 identifier for the end page of the question set.

+==== Setting up Analytics ====
+The exact details of this process will vary greatly depending on the webserver you are using, but here are some issues I have encountered:

+The log scripts must have permission to write to the log files.

+This can be done by creating the files:
+    $ touch {YOUR-CGI-DIRECTORY}/usage.cgi
+    $ touch {YOUR-CGI-DIRECTORY}/answers.cgi

+And making the webserver the owner.
+With an Apache server on Fedora, this can done as:
+    $ chown -R apache {YOUR-CGI-DIRECTORY}/usage.log
+    $ chown -R apache {YOUR-CGI-DIRECTORY}/answers.log